digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/09) Campaign.md

 The aaperi, seems to be intrigued by the players' investigation, and offers veiled hints - cooing whenever they pay attention to the more mythical drawings and crying at the picture of Amira.
 In exchange for a small offering (a shiny charm, a sweet treat), it will reveal:

 - Zahir found an old brass bottle in the ruins outside the madinah.
-- The bottle held a jinn, and Zahir wished for a friend that truly understood him.
+- The bottle held a djinn, and Zahir wished for a friend that truly understood him.
 - Zahir and the jinn vanished together, leaving only the chilling message.

 >[!quote] The aaperi teases